Fence Installation Cost

 Installing standard wooden fencing panels with timber posts tends to take professionals the least amount of time.

-On the other hand, you should expect it to take longer if you're getting concrete posts and concrete gravel boards installed - just because they're harder to work with.
+On the other hand, you should expect it to take longer if you're getting new concrete posts and concrete gravel boards added as part of your fence installation - just because they're harder to work with.

 The table below highlights how long you should expect it to take for different-sized projects.